russell-n/theape/ape/plugins/tests/subconfiguration_features/steps/subconfigurationfeature.rst

         return

-   when the BaseConfiguration implementation is checked Then the configuration outcome is True
+   when the SubConfiguration implementation is checked Then the configuration outcome is True

 Scenario: Configuration has extra values